zilliztech/zdoc/docs/tutorials/data/search-query-get/use-partition-key.md

 ### Set Partition Numbers{#set-partition-numbers}

-When you designate a scalar field in a collection as the Partition Key, Milvus automatically creates 16 partitions in the collection.
-Upon receiving an entity, Milvus chooses a partition based on the Partition Key value of this entity and stores the entity in the partition, resulting in some or all partitions holding entities with different Partition Key values.
+When you designate a scalar field in a collection as the Partition Key, Zilliz Cloud automatically creates 16 partitions in the collection.
+Upon receiving an entity, Zilliz Cloud chooses a partition based on the Partition Key value of this entity and stores the entity in the partition, resulting in some or all partitions holding entities with different Partition Key values.

 You can also determine the number of partitions to create along with the collection.
 This is valid only if you have a scalar field designated as the Partition Key.